-The governing body
+The local governing committee

-The governing body will consult parents, suggest amendments to the headteacher and approve the RHE policy.
+The local governing committee will consult parents, suggest amendments to the headteacher and approve the RHE policy.
 They will hold the headteacher to account for its implementation.

 The headteacher

 The headteacher is responsible for ensuring that RHE is taught consistently across the school, and for managing requests to withdraw pupils from any non-scientific components of sex education (in line with the science national curriculum).